frabul/abcgen/README.md

     }

     impl HelloWorldActor {
-        // following function *must* be implemented by the
-        // user and is called by the run function async fn start(
+        // following function *must* be implemented by the user and is called by the run function async fn start(
             &mut self,
-            // this object can be used to send a function to be invoked in the actor's loop
+            task_sender: TaskSender, // this can be used to send a function to be invoked in the actor's loop
-            // see Self::invoke
-            task_sender: TaskSender,
-            // this argument should be removed if there are no events
+            event_sender: EventSender, // this argument should be removed if there are no events ) {
-            event_sender: EventSender,
-        ) {
             self.event_sender = Some(event_sender);
             println!("Hello, World!");

             tokio::spawn(async move {
                 tokio::time::sleep(std::time::Duration::from_secs(1)).await;
-                // the following call will send the function
-                // Self::still_here to be invoked by the actor's loop
+                // the following call will send the function Self::still_here to be invoked by the actor's loop
-                //
-                // ⚠️ Do not put any sleep in Self::still_here,
-                // it will block the actor's loop Self::invoke(&task_sender, Box::new(Self::still_here)).unwrap();
+                // ⚠️ Do not put any sleep in Self::still_here, it will block the actor's loop send_task!(task_sender(this) => { this.still_here().await; });
             });
         }

-        // following function must be implemented by
-        // the user and is called befor termination async fn shutdown(&mut self) {
+        // following function must be implemented by the user and is called befor termination async fn shutdown(&mut self) {
             println!("Goodbye, World!");
         }

         // following function is a meant to handle a message
         // abcgen generates a message for it
-        // something like
-        // HelloWorldActorMessage::TellMeYourName({
-        //      caller: String,
-        //      respond_to: tokio::sync::oneshot::Sender<String>})
+        // something like HelloWorldActorMessage::TellMeYourName({caller: String, respond_to: tokio::sync::oneshot::Sender<String>})
-        //
         // ⚠️ Do not put any sleep in this function, it will block the actor's task
         #[message_handler]
         async fn tell_me_your_name(&mut self, caller: String) -> String {